xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 These tips show various techniques for developing bundles.
 Mostly, these tips are based on developing [guicey extensions](https://github.com/xvik/dropwizard-guicey-ext).
-Use extensions sources as examples.
+(look extensions sources as examples).

 ### Uniqueness